This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Painting Glass or Ceramics

-Painting glassware or ceramics such as plates or mugs is also a popular craft.
+Painting ceramics or glassware such as plates or mugs is also a popular craft.
 You can use paint pens to decorate wine glasses for a themed party, personalize coffee mugs for gifts, or to create elaborate, artful designs on ceramic plates for display.
 The possibilities are endless.

 When using paint pens on these items, remember to check the label to see whether or not the paint is food safe and follow all relevant instructions.
 Your painted glass or ceramic object may need to be cured or baked to preserve the paint.